fadedlamp42/gomusic/README.md

 - `exit`: close `gomusic`

 ## About
-A fun web-scraping project to explore
+A fun web-scraping project to explore browse music artists and find new sounds.
+A side-project born from a love of web-scraping and an infatuation with Go.